 The 1975 film by Georgi Daneliya "Afonya" was an unexpected commercial hit in USSR.
 The main character Borshev A.N. is a Plumber who spends his free time, as well as working hours, drinking with his buddies whom he even doesn't recognize the next day after another heavy drink.
 His girlfriend leaves him, his boss places him on probation, his whole life is falling a part but he doesn't realize it.
 There is only one person who can save him - a nurse by the name Katya whom he met at a disco and didn't pay much attention to...
 Daneliya manages to balance in the film satire and drama, quotes from the film gained a cult status in Russia and other former countries of USSR.Written by

 For the disco club scene two real Russian bands were invited to play, "Arax" and "Mashina Vremeny" both extremely popular back then.
-Information sneaked away to the public and set was overcrowded by both bands fans to listen for their music and eventually provide mass dancing background free of charge for the film makers, completely unexpected.
+Information leaked to the public and set was overcrowded by both bands' fans to listen for their music and eventually provide mass dancing background free of charge for the film makers, completely unexpected.
 See more »

 Was this review helpful to you?